charly-lang/charly/README.md

 Unexpected Identifier
 ```

-The offending piece will be highlighted red.
+The offending piece will be highlighted in red.
 If your terminal doesn't support colors, an arrow also points to the offensive part.

 # Native crystal extensions
 Charly currently has rudimentary support for native extensions written in crystal.
 The way this works is via crystal files that are compiled directly into the interpreter.